louiz/biboumi/doc/biboumi.1.rst

 server only.
 This means that a JID like "#chan@biboumi.example.com" must be used instead of "#chan%irc.example.org@biboumi.example.com".
-In that mode, the virtual channel (see `Connect to an IRC server`_) is not available and you still need to use the ! separator to send message to an IRC user (for example "foo!@biboumi.example.com" to send a message to foo), although the in-room JID still work as expected ("#channel@biboumi.example.com/Nick").
-On the other hand, the '%' lose any meaning.
+In that mode, the virtual channel (see `Connect to an IRC server`_) is not available.
+The '%' character loses any meaning in the JIDs.
 It can appear in the JID but will not be interpreted as a separator (thus the JID "#channel%hello@biboumi.example.com" points to the channel named "#channel%hello" on the configured IRC server) This option can for example be used by an administrator that just wants to let their users join their own IRC server using an XMPP client, while forbidding access to any other IRC server.

 realname_customization
 ----------------------